Harvey Logan: Revenge killings

-On February 28, 1900, lawmen attempted to arrest Lonny Curry at his aunt's home.
-Lonny was killed in the shootout that followed, and his cousin Bob Lee was arrested for rustling and sent to prison in Wyoming.
+On February 28, 1900, lawmen attempted to arrest Lonny Curry at his aunt's home in Dodson, Montana but Lonny was killed in the shootout that followed, and his cousin Bob Lee was arrested the same day at Cripple Creek, Colorado, for rustling and sent to prison in Cheyenne, Wyoming, and sentenced on 28 May 1900 to ten years in the state penitentiary at Rawlins, Wyoming.
 Kid Curry was now the last surviving Logan brother.
 Meanwhile, Curry was identified in St. Johns, Arizona as he was passing notes suspected of being from the Wilcox robbery.
 Local Apache County Sheriff Edward Beeler gathered a posse and began tracking Curry, who was accompanied by Bill "News" Carver.
 The posse shot it out with Curry and Carver on March 28.
 Curry and Carver killed Deputy Andrew Gibbons and Deputy Frank LeSueur.
 On May 26, Kid Curry rode into Utah and killed Grand County Sheriff Jesse Tyler and Deputy Sam Jenkins in a brazen shootout in Moab.
 Both killings were in retaliation for Tyler and Jenkins having killed George Curry and his brother Lonny.

 Curry then returned to the Wild Bunch.
 On August 29, 1900, they robbed Union Pacific train No. 3 near Tipton, Wyoming, from which newspaper stories claimed the gang got more than $55,000.
 The gang again split up, with Kid Curry and Ben Kilpatrick heading south to Fort Worth, Texas, while Cassidy, the Sundance Kid, and Bill Carver immediately pulled off another robbery in Winnemucca, Nevada.

 Siringo, still working the case for the Pinkertons, was in Circleville, Utah, where Butch Cassidy had been raised.
 Curry rejoined the gang, and they hit a Great Northern train near Wagner, Montana, on July 3.
 This time, they took over $60,000 in cash.
 Gang member Bill Carver was killed in Sonora, Texas, by Sutton County, Sheriff Elijah Briant during the pursuit following that robbery.

 Again the gang split up.
 In October 1901, Della Moore was arrested in Nashville, Tennessee, for passing money tied to an earlier robbery involving Curry.
 On November 5 and 6, gang members Ben Kilpatrick and Laura Bullion were captured in St. Louis, Missouri.
 On December 13, Kid Curry shot Knoxville, Tennessee, policemen William Dinwiddle and Robert Saylor in a shootout and escaped.
 Despite being pursued by Pinkerton agents and other law enforcement officials, Curry returned to Montana, where he shot and killed rancher James Winters, who was responsible for the killing of his brother Johnny years before.